 Management has identified that a reasonably possible change in two key assumptions could cause the carrying amount to exceed the recoverable amount.
 The following table shows the amount by which these two assumptions would need to change individually for the estimated recoverable amount to be equal to the carrying amount.

-amount to e Change required for carrying amount to equal the recoverable amount
+Change required for carrying amount to equal the recoverable amount

+oqual the received annount

-31 March 31 March
+31 March 2020 31 March 2019

-2020 2019

-% %%

-Group
+Group % %

-Discount rate 12.8 6.8

-Revenue growth rate 5.0 5.0
+Discount rate Revenue growth rate 12.8 5.0 6.8 5.0